peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 not highlighed in the original paper but is exactly the kind of thing you should worry about with a high PCR cycle number.

+Next ``ee5382b80607f0f052a3ad3c4e87d0ce`` and the less abundant sequence ``cae29429b90fc6539c440a140494aa25`` look like *glomeromycetes*, perhaps *Rhizophagus* (from the mock community), but could be from a *Glomus* species.
+Using the ``blast`` classifier and the minimal curated reference set matches this to *Rhizophagus irregularis* but the situation would be ambiguous in a more complete database.

 Sequence ``880007c5a18be69c3f444efd144fc450`` has perfect matches to lots of unclassified fungi and conflicting perfect matches including *Ascochyta* or *Neoascochyta*.
 This was seen only in the high PCR cycle number sample ``SRR5314339`` as above.

-Next ``ee5382b80607f0f052a3ad3c4e87d0ce`` and the less abundant sequence ``e055cb2efa2e1e0eb32d201e018b8609`` (a 3bp edit away) look like *glomeromycetes*, perhaps a *Rhizophagus* (from the mock community), but could be from a *Glomus* species.
-Using the ``blast`` classifier and the minimal database matches this to *Rhizophagus irregularis* but the situation would be ambiguous in a more complete database.

-Last ``8e74f38b058222c58943fc6211d277fe``, ``85775735614d45d056ce5f1b67f8d2b2``
+Next ``8e74f38b058222c58943fc6211d277fe`` and ``85775735614d45d056ce5f1b67f8d2b2``
-and ``09aaa9b0eedac20be6555bf484858efe`` and have good BLAST matches to several different *Fusarium* species, so could also be from the mock community.
-Likewise ``a5843001e29a7049980a79dddb4042b4`` but the possible species matches on the NCBI are mostly *Fusarium oxysporum* (which is in the mock community).
+have good BLAST matches to several different *Fusarium* species, so could also be from the mock community.

+You can find all six of these sequence on the edit-graph, most as isolated grey nodes along the bottom except ``cae29429b90fc6539c440a140494aa25`` which is 3bp away from *Rhizophagus irregularis* and linked to it with a dashed line.

 Amplicon library two - ITS1 (ITS1f/ITS2)
 ----------------------------------------